 HMO point of service (HMO-POS)

-Very similar to the HMO above with the flexibility to see doctors outside your network, if needed.
+Very similar to the HMO above with the added flexibility to see doctors outside your network, if needed.
 This type of plan is good for members who want extra coverage when traveling outside the HAP network.
 Members still get lower premiums and regularly managed care through their PCP.
-3
+1

 Preferred provider organization (PPO)